The Social Justice Guide for Business: Moving Beyond Crisis to Action

 Worker Sentiment

-More than 8 in 10 employees report being satisfied with their job at companies where their leaders speak up about critical events and issues.
-By a 4:1 margin, workers want to be a part of a business that promotes social justice internally through workplace policies and practices.
-By a 5:1 margin, adults say it would make them more likely to want to work for a company that advances social justice through investments, donations, and advocacy.
+Workers favor companies that promote social justice by a 3:1 margin.
+Additionally, by a 5:1 margin, employed adults say they would prefer to work for a company that invests in local communities and promotes social justice.
 For years now, businesses have responded to the needs of Millennials and Gen Z seeking more than a paycheck but want to feel aligned with “corporate purpose.”
 A third of Gen Z high school grads are motivated by contributing to social justice.
-Workforce dynamics suggest this sentiment is deeply ingrained—with Millennial and Gen Z workers willing to call out misalignment between corporate commitments and actions in a way that business may not be prepared to withstand without meaningful internal reform.
+Moreover, workforce dynamics suggest this sentiment is deeply ingrained—with Millennial and Gen Z workers willing to call out misalignment between corporate commitments and actions in a way that business may not be prepared to withstand without meaningful internal reform.

 Consumer Preferences